 Thanks to a collaboration 10 years in the making, 10 nursing faculty from three Brazilian universities, (Fluminense Federal University, the University of São Paulo, and the Federal University of Acre) recently participated in a week-long exchange program at the college to learn about advanced nursing education, specifically, the Doctor of Nursing Practice, or DNP, degree.

-In Brazil, the nurse practitioner role, an advanced practice nursing position held by those with a DNP degree, is not yet officially recognized, said Associate Professor and Associate Dean for Diversity, Inclusion and Engagement, Jeanne-Marie Stacciarini, PhD, RN, FAAN, who has supported this collaboration since its inception and is also of Brazilian descent.
+In Brazil, the nurse practitioner role, an advanced practice nursing position held by those with a DNP degree, is not yet officially recognized, said Associate Dean For Community Engagement And Global Affairs, Jeanne-Marie Stacciarini, PhD, RN, FAAN, who has supported this collaboration since its inception and is also of Brazilian descent.
 According to Stacciarini, the College of Nursing is spearheading the nurse practitioner profession’s acknowledgement in Brazil by helping visiting faculty understand the important role advanced practice nurses can play in both the clinical and academic setting.

 During the week full of activities, the visitors became knowledgeable about all things DNP, as well as the nurse practitioner profession.
 Through meet and greets with Gator Nursing faculty, administrators, students and alumni, the international visitors discovered how the College of Nursing is preparing advanced practice nurses to be successful clinicians.
 They also paid a visit to UF Health Shands, Archer Family Health Care and Nemours Children’s Hospital to observe and learn how nurse practitioners can use all aspects of their education to care for patients in different clinical settings.